mrsergei/RepData_PeerAssessment2/storm.md

 ## Summary/Synopsis
 This report focuses on analysis of storms and other severe weather events that cause both public health and economic problems for communities and municipalities.
 We have analyzed the U.S. National Oceanic and Atmospheric Administration's (NOAA) storm database for severe events that result in fatalities, injuries, property and crop damages.

-We show that

-///Tornadoes are the most harmful storm event for population health (as measured by injuries and fatalities).
-Heat/excessive heat is the largest single cause of fatalities per year.
-Flooding and thunderstorms both make a major contribution to injury and fatality totals.
+We show that tornadoes are the most harmful storm event for the population health (as measured by injuries and fatalities).
+Heat/excessive heat was the largest single cause of fatalities in 1995.
+Flooding, thunderstorms and lightning  make notable contribution to the injury and fatality totals.
+Texas is number one state by number of fatalities and injuries.

-Floods and hurricanes are the primary factors causing economic consequences.
-Tornadoes have caused much property damage over more years, and droughts are the primary additional factor causing crop damage.
+Floods are the primary cause of the property damange, with tornaods and hurricanes coming close.
+Drought, flood and ice storms are the primary couses of the crop damange in the US.

-Lastly, it is important to remember that these results vary greatly by locality.
-Any prevention/response planning should be based on a finer grained analysis (e.g. by state) taking into account local characteristics.///

 ## Data Processing